MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

 ### Quantitative Variation Index

-The Quantitative Variation Index (QVI) measures the diversity among the contacts (egonet) of an individual or a group.
+The Quantitative Variation Index (QVI) is only available in downloaded data.
+It measures the diversity among the contacts (egonet) of an individual or a group.
 It indicates the likelihood that an individual or a group will equally interact with a variety of other groups or with only a few groups.
 This helps determine how much access they have to new information, which can affect their innovation abilities.

 It ranges from 0 to 1, where a value of 1.0 represents an individual or a group who is equally likely to communicate with all their different types of contacts.
 A value of 0 indicates an individual who typically communicates with only one type of contact.
 Note, if the network is grouped into binary classifications (such as Top Performer compared to Other), then the QVI will automatically be 0.0 because the group can only communicates with one other type of group.
 This measure does not account for direction or weight.